katsie03/Python-Spammer/README.md

 # what is this lol

+# NOTE: google is now depreciating Less Secure Apps as of May, so this will no longer work

 This was a python client made way back in 2018 lol.
 It works with gmail as long as you allow 3rd party clients to access your acc (can be enabled in google account settings), you can use it with other services if you know the smtp settings.

 # Disclaimer